hdurgam15/ETL-Pipeline-for-Healthcare-Interoperability/presentation.md

 ---

 ### **Haritha Durgam**
-- I am from Hyderabad, India, with a strong academic foundation in health and data sciences.
+- I am from Hyderabad, India, with a Bachelor's degree in Dental Surgery.
 - My experience includes clinical data handling and analytical workflows.
 - I supported analysis, verification of transformed FHIR resources, and end-to-end ETL validation.